 - Superior Successor: To Siegmeyer who wasn't exactly helpless himself, but had a bad habit of leaping before he looked and getting in way over his head.
 Siegward, on the other hand, is a far more effective warrior due to actually not rushing in without a plan, never has to be rescued from a fight, and on at least two occasions he can end up saving you rather than the other way around.

 - Voiced by: Grahame Fox

 A mysterious knight who's guarding a failed Fire Keeper.
-He's also available as a summon.
+Once you free her, he allies himself with you, becoming available as a summon.

 - Black Knight: Visually fits the trope to a T.

 - Driven to Suicide: Knights of Carim each dedicate their entire lives to the protection of one maiden.
-If Irina manages to become a Fire Keeper and thus no longer needs protection, then Eygon will kill himself since he no longer has a purpose.
+Once you free Irina and later defeat the Dragonslayer Armour, then Eygon will kill himself since he no longer has a purpose.
 His body is found in the same cell he originally locked Irina in.

 - Drop the Hammer: He wields an enormous great hammer.

 - Jerkass: Eygon's method of protecting his blind charge, who is terrified of being alone, is to lock her in a small cell and sit outside.
 He also professes a distaste for having to keep her safe, but that gets averted if she gets killed.
 He also has a remarkably low opinion of her.
 Then again, he seems to have a remarkably low opinion of pretty much everyone.Eygon: [when spoken to in Firelink Shrine] I just dropped in to see how she's getting on.
 Now, what are you playing at with this circus?
 This cesspool of doddering oldfolk and degenerates...
 Couldn't be better.
 She must fit in perfectly here. [sinister laugh]